ur-tcs/programming-2-ex-4/README.md

 # Programming 2 - Exercise 4 : Understand and Evaluate Arithmetic Expressions

 In this exercise, you will implement functions that relate to the evaluation and simplification of arithmetic expressions.
+You will also implement a parser that takes a string, for example `1 + 2 - 5`, as input and turns it into an abstract syntax tree that can then be evaluated.

-The most important exercises are marked with ⭐️.
+The most important parts of the exercise are marked with ⭐️.

 ## Abstract Syntax Trees

 Before we start programming, we should first take a moment to think about how arithmetic expressions are structured.
-Looking back at *Introduction to Theoretical Computer Science I*, we have leaned that arithmetic expressions form a context-free language that can be constructed using a grammar.
+Looking back at *Introduction to Theoretical Computer Science I*, we have learned that arithmetic expressions form a context-free language that can be constructed using a grammar.
 Parse trees, also called concrete syntax trees, are a tool that helps us understand the structure of an expression.
 (You do not need to have passed *Introduction to Theoretical Computer Science I* in order to do this exercise!)

 As such, arithmetic expressions are a minimal form of a programming language.
 Surprisingly, the methodologies and principles employed to construct the calculator in this lab bear significant resemblance to those utilized in programming language interpreters and compilers.